Mitigation Techniques of Side Channel Attacks in Homomorphic Encryption

 Conclusion

 The continuous development of mitigation strategies for side-channel attacks has become vital.
 This is due to the increasing number of new types of sophisticated attacks.
 They leverage unintended information leakage from computing networks.
 The enhancement in the mitigation techniques focuses on detecting and preventing side-channel attacks on hardware and non-hardware or software levels.
 It uses a variety of countermeasures, such as integrating randomized operations.
-Moreover, algorithmic noise or delay in the information data can be caused by using temper-resistance chips, masking or hiding techniques, and others.
+Moreover, algorithmic noise or delay in the information data can be caused by using temperature-resistant chips, masking or hiding techniques, and others.
 Still, many improvements need to be made to enhance these prevailing mitigation techniques or develop new mitigation methods because these attacks will not be stopped in the near future.